Julie Wyman

 Julie Wyman is an American director, cinematographer, and professor whose work is concerned with body image.
 She mainly makes documentary film and currently teaches at UC Davis as an associate professor of Cinema and Digital Media.

 Early life and education

 Julie Wyman received a BA in Anthropology and English from Amherst College in 1993.
 She completed a MFA in Visual Studies at UC San Diego in 2002.

 Career

 A Boy Named Sue documents the transition of a FTM person named Theo.
 The film delves into the physical and emotional effects of medical transitioning as well as the changes in the way Theo interacted with the world and the world interacted with him.
 It won the Sappho award for Best Documentary in 2000 and was nominated for the Gay and Lesbian Alliance Against Defamation's Best Documentary Media Award.

-In 2012 she completed and began showing her full-length documentary Strong! about three time Olympic competitor Cheryl Haworth.
-Strong! began filming in 2004 and was originally planned to be a short film.
+In 2012 she released her full-length documentary Strong! about three-time Olympic competitor Cheryl Haworth.
+Strong! credits include Cinematographer Anne Etheridge, Editors Jennifer Chinlund and Vicky Funari, and Executive Producer Vivian Kleiman.
 Strong! aired on PBS's Independent Lens series in 2012.